Financial Aid & Tuition: First-Year Students

 Quality and affordability meet at BW.
 Our recognized value begins with meaningful support.

 Baldwin Wallace University understands that higher education is a major investment for students and families.
 The University works hard to keep costs as affordable as possible and helps students get the classes they need to achieve their degrees faster and save money by way of our four-year graduation guarantee.
 Baldwin Wallace continues to earn high marks for affordable excellence in rankings designed to help families find the right college fit.

 At Baldwin Wallace, the vast majority of students need financial assistance to attend college and BW works individually with students and their families to ensure college is financially accessible.

-The Financial Aid office is committed to working with students and families to provide various types of financial assistance — scholarships (see above), grants, loans from the government and private sources, and campus employment opportunities.
+The Financial Aid office is committed to working with students and families to provide various types of financial assistance — merit scholarships (see above), outside scholarships, grants, loans from the government and private sources, and campus employment opportunities.
 Our Net Price Calculator can help to estimate the amount of aid a student might receive.